 - Lecture theatres and seminar rooms containing the latest audio-visual technology and professional presentation equipment.
 Find out more.

 - Study areas and dedicated computer clusters including a 24 hour cluster.
+View a 360 tour of the computer cluster here.

 - Social spaces and the Fuse café make great places to relax or meet and work with friends and colleagues.